-NoOps – as in “No Operations” – has been suggested as next step in the evolution of DevOps.
+NoOps – as in “No Operations” – has been suggested as the next step in the evolution of DevOps.
 DevOps, after all, in some minds, freed application developers from the shackles of IT overlords that stingily doled out hardware resources.
-This was good, but managing infrastructure is not what devs really want, so with the arrival of PaaS (Platform-as-a-Service) cloud systems, the thought was that operations could finally be abstracted away and operation should no longer be of concern.
-Unfortunately for the inventor and fans of this term, operations remain, less as infrastructure ops, but more so as application ops.
+This was good, but managing infrastructure is not what devs really want, so with the arrival of PaaS (Platform-as-a-Service) cloud systems, the thought was that operations could finally be abstracted away and operations should no longer be of concern.
+Unfortunately for the inventor and fans of this term, operations remain, less as infrastructure ops, and more so as application ops.
 In this episode of Five Minutes of Cloud, our CTO, Robert Starmer, gives his take on the future of DevOps and whether NoOps is part of it.

 Heroku – https://heroku.com/